 Cons Of Time Decay Attribution:

-- It may not suit businesses with long sales cycles where early interactions significantly nurture leads.
+• It may only suit businesses with short sales cycles where early interactions significantly nurture leads.

 3. Position-Based Attribution (U-shaped Attribution)

-Position-based attribution, often called U-shaped attribution, gives higher credit to the first and last touchpoints in the customer journey.
+Position-based attribution, often called U-shaped attribution, gives higher Assigned credit to the initial and final touchpoints in the customer journey.
 These touchpoints are seen as initiators and closers of the conversion process, while the intermediate touchpoints receive less credit.

 Pros Of Position-Based Attribution: